 Cabernet Franc is one of three main grapes used in Bordeaux wine blends.
 The grape reaches its best expression and potential in the limestone soils found in Bordeaux, in St. Emilion.
 Pomerol also offers fertile soils for the varietal.

 Cabernet Franc is planted with varying degrees of success in other French wine regions; for example, the Loire Valley.
 In fact, the Loire Valley is where Cabernet Franc first became popular during the 1600s.
-It was at least 100 more years before plantings of Cabernet Franc began to appear in Saint Emilion and Pomerol.
+In the Loire Valley, Cabernet Franc reaches its zenith in Anjou, Bourgeuil, Chinon, and Saumur-Champigny.

 While Cabernet Franc first earned its popularity in the Loire Valley in the 1700s, when it was known by its original name, Bouchet, perhaps its greatest claim to fame is due to the fact that it gave birth to Cabernet Sauvignon after it was crossed with Sauvignon Blanc.

 Cab Franc has continued gaining in popularity in America with its best success taking place in California in the Napa Valley, Washington State, and Oregon.
 Cabernet Franc is also planted in other wine-producing countries including Italy, (in Tuscany in the Bolgheri wines as well as in Friuli), Spain, Australia, New Zealand, Argentina, Chile, Hungary, Canada, Bulgaria, Croatia, and most recently China.

-In most of those countries, Cabernet Franc is used more often than not as a blending grape.
+In most countries, Cabernet Franc is used more often than not as a blending grape.
 Few wineries outside of the Lorie Valley and America seem to have produced successful wines from 100% Cabernet Franc.
 More often than not, the fruit is blended with other grapes.